Federal court revokes oil and gas leases, citing climate change - The Boston Globe

 Companies had argued to the court that vacating the lease sale would compromise the confidential bids that were submitted for the tracts, making their competitors aware of who was bidding on what, and for how much.

-Shell, BP, Chevron and Exxon Mobil offered $192 million for the rights to drill in the area offered by the government.
+Shell, BP, Chevron, and Exxon Mobil offered $192 million for the rights to drill in about 1.7 million acres in the area offered by the government.
 Although the sale occurred Nov.
 17, the leases have not yet been issued.

 Judge Rudolph Contreras said in his ruling that the Interior Department “acted arbitrarily and capriciously in excluding foreign consumption from their greenhouse gas emissions” and that it was required to do so under the 1970 National Environmental Policy Act, or NEPA, which says the government must consider ecological damage when deciding whether to permit drilling and construction projects.